Dreamcloud Sleep Fact-checking Process and Editorial Standards:

 How to Minimize the Effects of Coffee?

-If you feel tired after drinking coffee or are constantly needing a coffee nap then try having it without sweeteners.
+If you feel tired after drinking coffee or constantly need a coffee nap, try having it without sweeteners.
 Additionally, give up on the habit of having sweet snacks with coffee.

 Caffeine Limits to Consider

 Can coffee make you tired?
 Yes, it can.
 You know the answer by now.
-So, it is better to take it within limits.
+So, it is better to consume it within limits.

 The Dietary Guidelines for Americans 2015-2020 recommend that an adult should not consume more than 400 mg of caffeine daily.
-For pregnant women, the quantity should not be more than 200 mg.
+Moreover, one can safely consume up to 200 mg at a time if they plan to engage in workouts.
+The quantity should not be more than 200 mg for pregnant or nursing women.
+This ensures that the risk is minimal for the developing fetus and/or nursing infant.

 The effects of caffeine on children are more severe.
-So, it is better for them to stay away from caffeinated drinks.
+So, they should stay away from caffeinated drinks.
+In addition, caffeine abstinence may be recommended for those with certain health conditions.

 The Bottom Line

 The smell of a steaming hot cup of coffee might ease all your burden.
-But make sure you limit your consumption, and not get addicted to it.
-Taking coffee and other caffeinated drinks within permissible limits will help you stay away from the ill effects.
+But make sure you limit your consumption and not get addicted to it.
+Taking coffee and other caffeinated drinks within permissible limits will help you avoid the ill effects.